GENERAL TERMS AND CONDITIONS

 5. CHANGE ORDERS: Company will reasonably accommodate Customer-requested changes prior to the In-Service Date pursuant to a written Order Form executed by both parties reflecting an adjustment in the System price and installation date.
-If any Customer-requested change requires and triggers additional labor, a restocking or return fee, or similar fee, then Customer shall be responsible for the costs and expenses associated with such additional Services, labor, fees or charges.
+If any Customer-requested change requires and triggers additional labor, a restocking or return fee, or similar fee, then Customer shall be responsible for the costs and expenses associated with such additional Services, labor, fees or charges at the then-current prevailing prices and costs.
 Any provisions contained in Customer’s purchase orders or other similar document that would add to, delete or vary Company’s obligations or rights under the Agreement are hereby rejected and shall not become part of the Agreement.

 6. TAXES/FREIGHT CHARGES: Customer shall pay and be responsible for all foreign, federal, state and local taxes (sales, excise, use, personal property, value-added, etc.), shipping and transportation charges, insurance, freight and carriage charges, and export or import duties which may be now in force or enacted in the future and imposed or applicable to the sale and/or delivery and/or installation of the Equipment, Services and System deliverables as may be required hereunder.
 The parties agree that the Services hereunder may include the procurement of Equipment, System components and related tangible System items by Company for Customer, as well as the installation of such Equipment, System components and items by Company.
 The parties agree that Customer shall be and is responsible for, and shall pay, any and all such taxes as aforesaid, shipping and transportation charges, insurances, freight charges, carriage fees, and any export/import duties which may be applicable to the sale and/or delivery of the Equipment and deliverables, as well as to the performance of any warranty work on the Equipment and deliverables of the System as may be required under the Agreement.
 Customer shall and hereby does indemnify and hold Company harmless from any claim, loss, damage, liability or expense incurred with regard to the payment of any such taxes, shipping and transportation charges, insurance, freight and carriage charges, or export/import duties, or related charges.
 If Customer is exempt from the payment of any such taxes, then upon execution of the Agreement Customer shall provide Company with a current, valid tax exemption certificate authorized by the appropriate taxing authority.
 Company may request, and Customer shall provide, current and/or updated valid tax exemption certificates at any time and from time to time hereunder.